Skip to content

 Turnover Thresholds for Registration

-• ₹20 lakh for suppliers of services across India
+• ₹20 lakh for service providers nationwide

 Mandatory Registration Scenarios